jsvensson/octopress/source/_posts/2012-12-26-keeping-octopress-clean.md

 Next, create a file named `rsync-filter` in your Octopress root directory.
 This is where you state which files you want to keep untouched on the destination host.

-    - dir1/
+    P dir1/
-    - dir2/
+    P dir2/
-    - file.html
+    P file.html

-There are plenty of other options for the filter, but `-` is what we're after here -- it makes the files and folders excluded, meaning rsync will leave them alone on the destination when `--delete` is used.
+There are plenty of other options for the filter, but `P` is what we're after here -- it makes the files and folders excluded, meaning rsync will leave them alone on the destination when `--delete` is used.
 The rsync man page says this about `--delete`:

 > This  tells rsync to delete extraneous files from the receiving side (ones that aren’t on the sending side), but only for the directories that are being synchronized. (...) **Files that are  excluded from transfer are also excluded from being deleted** unless you use the `--delete-excluded` option or mark the rules as only matching on the sending side (...)